Document Type : مقالههای پژوهشی

 Abstract

-In this study, it was shown that the crown-to-implant ratio has no significant effect on the marginal bone level in short implants in the posterior area of the mandible.
+Conclusion: The crown-to-implant ratio does not have a significant effect on marginal bone loss in short implants placed in the posterior mandible.

 Highlights